|

 user's daily life.
 It is thought to account for about half

+of all emails sent over the internet.
 If you have a Hotmail account the chances are you'll already

 be aware of how serious an issue spam is becoming.
 Leave it